Honors/BrainhoneyUploader/README.md

 ![Export](Information/export.png)

+# Distribution

+The app is distributed through the iOS App Store for a fee.
+Schools can purchase in bulk for a discount, and coupon codes will be available for schools interested in trying a copy of the app before they buy.

+The app works for any Brainhoney domain name and thus can be used by high schools and colleges across the nation.

 # Implementation
 Within the `Information` folder are a couple shell scripts meant to illustrate the specifics of the uploading endpoint.
 The file `upload.sh` serves as a concise